northeastern-rc/rc-public-documentation/docs/source/hardware/partitions.rst

      - 1024
      - 25TB
      - Best for serial or small parallel jobs (``--nodes=2`` max) that need to run for up to 24 hours.
+   * - lowpriority
+     - No
+     - 4 hours/24 hours
+     - 50/500
+     - 5000
+     - 1024
+     - 25TB
+     - Best for jobs that do not lose much information if they were to end abruptly.
+See `Discovery Best Practices <https://rc-docs.northeastern.edu/en/latest/best-practices/checkpointing.html>`_
    * - long
      - **Yes**
      - 1 day/5 Days